 All of Maple Leaf Foods' owned, contracted, and leased hog production operations are audited annually by our internal quality assurance personnel, as well as by a third-party HACCP- and PAACO-certified auditor.
-Maple Leaf Foods was the first company in Canada to move to full, annual on-farm Canadian Pork Excellence and PigCARE program audits that include animal-based measures.
 In addition, our hog farms receive routine service visits by our internal technical experts.
 Our five feed mills are licensed by CFIA and are subject to annual audits as well.